 - Future funding for local government There is a high degree of uncertainty about future levels of funding for local government.
-However, the Council has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Council might be impaired as a result of a need to close facilities and reduce levels of service provision. - Impairment of investments the Council had an investment of £1 million with Heritable Bank Ltd which was placed into administration in October 2008.
-Whilst in Administration, Heritable will continue to manage its current loan book and the Joint Administrators will be seeking to find purchasers for, and will continue to manage, the remainder of Heritable's business and loan book to maximise recovery for creditors.
-At 31 March 2013 the Council had received dividends of £0.78 million and has assumed that payments will continue to be received in accordance with the Administrator's forecasts up to a total of 88% recovery by March 2014. - Lease classifications The Council has made judgements on whether its lease arrangements are operating leases or finance leases.
+However, the Council has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Council might be impaired as a result of a need to close facilities and reduce levels of service provision. - Lease classifications The Council has made judgements on whether its lease arrangements are operating leases or finance leases.
 These judgements are based on a series of tests designed to assess whether the risks and rewards of ownership have been transferred from the lessor to the lessee.
 The results of the tests are taken "in the round" and a decision has been made.
 The accounting treatment for operating and finance leases is significantly different and could have a significant effect on the accounts. - Asset reclassifications The Council has made judgements on whether assets are classified as Investment Property, Heritage Assets or Property, Plant and Equipment.
 These judgements are based on the main reason that the Council is holding the asset.
 If the asset is used in the delivery of services or is occupied by third parties who are subsidised by the Council they are deemed to be Property, Plant and Equipment assets.
 If there is no subsidy and/or full market rent is being charged this would indicate that the asset is an Investment Property, if held principally to be preserved, in trust, for future generations because of their cultural, environmental or historical associations, this would indicate a Heritage Asset.
-The classification determines the valuation method to be used.

-• Contractual arrangements - The Council has made judgements on whether its contractual arrangements contain embedded leases (i.e. arrangements that are not legally leases but take the form of payments in return for the use of specific assets).
+The classification determines the valuation method to be used. - Contractual arrangements The Council has made judgements on whether its contractual arrangements contain embedded leases (i.e. arrangements that are not legally leases but take the form of payments in return for the use of specific assets).